 If I’m leaving the public service or defence force, can I stay with my CSC fund?

-If you’re a PSSap customer with an active, or preserved PSSap account, you can continue contributing to your PSSap fund when you leave the public service.
+If you’re a PSSap or ADF Super customer with an active or preserved account, you may be eligible to continue contributing to your fund when you leave the public service or ADF.
 See our changing jobs page for more information.

 Why aren’t defined benefit schemes open to new members?